Interaction and collision of skyrmions in chiral antiferromagnets: Collisions of skyrmions

 \section{Collisions of skyrmions}

 Propagating skyrmions in antiferromagnets can be obtained through acceleration induced by an energy gradient.
 This can be produced by, e.g., an anisotropy gradient \cite{2018_PRB_ShenTretiakov} or any other variation of the material properties.
 One could consider a voltage that would change the anisotropy or DM strength locally.
 If two (or more) skyrmions are at rest, a local change in the magnetic energy would cause an acceleration of both skyrmions towards the lowest energy region.
 If this region is between them, that would automatically set the skyrmions on a head-on collision course.
-This situation can be compared wil collisions of skyrmions in ferromagnets that have to be manipulated \cite{2023_RSq_CorteLeonKlaeui} and cannot occur spontaneously.
+In contrast to the above, collisions of skyrmions in ferromagnets cannot occur in the standard Newtonian way even if they are manipulated \cite{2023_RSq_CorteLeonKlaeui}.

 We will set up our system assuming that the two skyrmions are moving toward each other with an initial velocity and they are in a homogeneous background (that is, any voltage that was initially applied in order to obtain acceleration has been switched off).
 We initialize the numerical simulations using the Ansatz